skylar112/Project-3/README.md

 ## Pages

+1. Welcome Page: Displays our mission statement.
+What we are all about!

-1. Login Page: First you will be prompted to sign up or login.
+2. Login Page: First you will be prompted to sign up or login.
+You will have the ability to sign up with an email address or with your google account.

-2. Home Page: This is the home page.
-From this page, you can enter a car into the database and view "mini-postings" of the cars that you have posted for sale.
-You can also click on the "mini-postings" to view the full description of the vehicle.

-3. Details Page: This page can be reached by clicking on your "mini-postings".
-This page will show all of the information about the vehicle that you have posted including the year, make, model, and description that you typed in when posting the car.

-4. Search Page: This page can be used to search for cars that you might be interested in buying!
+3. Home Page: Welcome to our home page.
+All of the apps functions will be displayed on this page.
+At the top, you will see a navigation bar with tabs that will move the page down to the section that you are looking for.
+You will see "New Cars", "Used Cars", "Videos", and "Logout"

+4. New Cars: This section of the page will be displayed.
+This page will show links for different classes of popular new vehicles.
+If you click on one of the links that you want more information about, it will direct you to a listing of the most popular cars in that class.

+5. Used Cars: This section of the page will be displayed.
+This page will show links for different classes of popular used vehicles.
+If you click on one of the links that you want more information about, it will direct you to a listing of the most popular cars in that class.

+6. Videos: This section of the page will be displayed.
+This page will show various videos that you can use as tools in your car buying process.

+7. Logout: Clicking on this link will log you off of the page and return you to the homepage.

 ## Deployment